toybreaker/binocle/README.md

 ### 2DO

-- projects intro txt editables
+- logo code re-factor: no bg svg, try include svg + flexbox
-- investigate svg rendering issues from win / chrome
+- caption block use flexbox
-- windows / firefox test for svg ?
+-